Company Explainer Video: The 2026 Guide

 5. What should happen after they watch

-If a team can’t answer those, production shouldn’t start.
+If a team cannot answer those, production should not start.

-This is also the right moment to decide whether the asset is a homepage explainer, a paid social cutdown, a product-page hybrid, or a sales enablement piece.
-Those are different jobs, even if they borrow from the same script.
+This is also the moment to decide whether the asset is a homepage explainer, a paid social cutdown, a product-page hybrid, or a sales enablement piece.
+Those are different jobs, even when they borrow from the same script.

 Write the script before discussing visuals too deeply

-Many teams want to jump into references, style frames, and animation samples.
-That’s understandable because visuals feel concrete.
-But if the script is muddy, beautiful execution won’t save it.
+Many teams want to jump straight to references, style frames, and animation samples, because visuals feel concrete.
+But if the script is muddy, beautiful execution will not save it.

 Aim for one idea per beat.
 Short sentences.
 Plain words.
-If you find yourself adding a second subordinate clause, stop and rewrite.
+If you catch yourself adding a second subordinate clause, stop and rewrite.

-For teams building their first process, Moonb’s walkthrough on how to make an explainer video is a practical reference for briefing, scripting, and review flow.
+For teams building their first process, our walkthrough on how to make an explainer video is a practical reference for briefing, scripting, and review flow.

 Review note: If stakeholders keep asking for “more detail,” ask what decision the viewer needs to make after watching.
 Most unnecessary detail disappears once that question is answered.